Emergency Preparedness Training

 First aid training helps you recognize and treat life-threatening conditions and injuries, especially in the workplace.
 Participants will learn how to recognize and respond to emergencies caused by injury or sudden illness.
 This course also covers workplace first aid cabinet contents and usage.

 The HMC-College Emergency Response Team (CERT) training prepares individuals and teams for response to events that may negatively impact the college.
-Teams include Building Monitors, Damage Assesment, Search and Rescue, Communications and Volunteers.
+Teams include Building Monitors, Damage Assessment, Search and Rescue, Communications and Volunteers.
 Training begins with an introduction to Harvey Mudd College emergency response and then specializes for each team.